Hummingbird Central

 How many hummingbird species are there?

-The hummingbird family is very large, with over 330 species and 115 genera, mostly south of the U.S. Hummingbirds are found only in the Western Hemisphere, with almost half the species living in the "equatorial belt" between 10 degrees north and south of the equator.
+The hummingbird family is very large, with 366 species and 112 genera, according to the International Ornithologists' Union (IOU).
+Hummingbirds are found only in the Western Hemisphere, with almost half the species living in the "equatorial belt" between 10 degrees north and south of the equator.

 Fewer than two dozen species venture into the U.S. and Canada, and only a few species remain year-round.
 On this website we feature the 18 most common hummingbird species found in North America.